 Rapid Unsheltered Survivor Housing (RUSH): In a major advocacy victory, HUD created the RUSH program during the 2022 Atlantic Hurricane Season to address some of the issues created by the failure to utilize DHAP.
 In the aftermath of large disasters, the program allocates unused Emergency Solutions Grants (ESG) funding to impacted communities to assist individuals that were experiencing homelessness in the area prior to the disaster and households at risk of homelessness afterward.
-HUD plans to only deploy these funds after exceptionally large disasters.
+HUD plans to only deploy these funds after exceptionally large disasters where FEMA TSA has been activated.